📬 Daily Brief: Modi’s win

 Florida may be turning around its record manatee loss.
 Conservation efforts appear to be slowing the death rate among the marine mammals.

 Our best wishes for a productive day.
 Send any news, comments, a $50 million office, and a British mindset to never use it to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Morgan Haefner and Samanth Subramanian.